Tornadoes of 1979: June

 150 tornadoes were reported in the U.S. in June.

 June 28

 A small, but deadly outbreak of tornadoes broke out in Iowa and Minnesota, including an F4 that killed three people in Manson, Iowa.

 July

 132 tornadoes were reported in the U.S. in July.

 July 16

-An F3 tornado struck Cheyenne, Wyoming causing one fatality and 40 injuries.
-The tornado first to receive national attention by videotape as it ripped apart 500 homes.
+An F3 tornado struck Cheyenne, Wyoming, causing one fatality and 40 injuries, becoming the most destructive tornado in the state's history.
+It stayed on the ground for 30 minutes and tracked for approximately nine miles as it moved eastward through the city, impacting the Buffalo Ridge area and a nearby mobile home park.
+The tornado was the first to receive national attention by videotape as it ripped apart 500 homes.

 August

 126 tornadoes were reported in the U.S. in August.

 August 7 (Canada)

-At least three tornadoes touched down in Woodstock, Ontario, killing two people and injuring 142 others.
+At least three tornadoes touched down in Southern Ontario, killing two people and injuring 142 others.
+Two F4 tornadoes were confirmed, one in Woodstock and another near East Zorra-Tavistock.